thehackerwithin/berkeley/git/partII/readme.md

 $ git init
 ~~~

+## Connect a Local Repository with the Remote one

 Our local repository still contains our earlier work on `mars.txt`,
 but the remote repository on GitHub doesn't contain any files yet: